mincho-js/mincho/packages/react/README.md

 <div css={condition && { color: props.color }} />
 <div css={providedClass || { color: props.color }} />
 ```

+Statically shaped conditional object fragments are also valid when each possible fragment has a visible static shape, for example `{ ...(active && { color: props.color }) }` or `{ ...(tone === "danger" ? { color: props.color } : { backgroundColor: props.background }) }`.
+This follows Devup UI-style branch splitting while preserving Mincho's static-shape gate.

 For conditional and logical branches, the branch predicate or logical left operand is evaluated once and reused for both `className` and `style`.
 Inactive branch dynamic declaration values are not read.